patrickbucher/algorithms/diary.md

 of maps.
 I had to resort to slice pairs for that purpose, which is not very nice, but did the job.

+For Rust, I mostly re-implemented the Go code with very few changes.
+I had to put the data structures into the `main` function, for example.
+The output is slightly different, because Rust prints a slightly different scientific notation; but the numbers add up (again).

 # 2023-07-29 (Sa)

 Being back home after my holidays, I finally picked up _Introduction to